Free Live Workshop · July 16, 2026

 Agentic Development Best Practices Part 2

 Building a small automation with an agent is one thing.
 Shipping production-grade custom software with agents is another sport entirely.
-Drift compounds.
-Context windows blow up.
-The five parallel developer agents you spun up generate five conflicting versions of the same module.
 There’s a discipline to doing this well.
 This is the playbook MyZone runs to ship complex custom software with agents at production quality.
 Mike will walk you through it, live.

 Why This Matters